 - Your favorite latte milk.
 See this section on how to choose the milk for more details.

 - A little bit of sweetener (optional).
 I use sweetened condensed (coconut) milk or simple syrup.
 This helps combine the matcha powder and keep it from separating from the milk.
-You can also make your own - it is very easy.
+You can also make your own sweetened condensed milk using whole or coconut milk.

 - If using non-dairy milk, this recipe works best with non-homemade versions.
 They are more emulsified and don't separate as much during the freezing process.